-NOTE: Help text for the selected field is displayed in the graphical browser by default.
+() NOTE: Help text for the selected field is displayed in the graphical browser by default.
 To view the help text in the text browser, press F1.

-You can access system setup by using two methods:
+You can access system setup by one of the following:

-- · Standard graphical browser-The browser is enabled by default. - · Text browser-The browser is enabled by using Console Redirection.
+- Standard graphical browser-The browser is enabled by default. - Text browser-The browser is enabled by using Console Redirection.